-- Complete a Flyer application and submit to the Head of Sport, Head of Performance or Head of Faculty Arts and Design - Have an interview with Head of Sport, Head of Performance or Head of Faculty Arts and Design to discuss a training/practice schedule identifying the number of hours assigned to the activity per week.
-Following this interview, they will receive a letter of recommendation to support the application for this elective option - Make an appointment to discuss the recommendation with the Deputy Principal - Demonstrate conduct with a high degree of-discipline - Communicate with their Head of Year, and meet regularly with the Head of Sport, Head of Performance or Head of Faculty Arts and Design to provide details as to how the time will be utilised
+- Complete a Flyer application and submit to the Director of Sport, Head of Performance or Head of Faculty Arts. - Have an interview with the Director of Sport, Head of Performance or Head of Faculty Arts to discuss a training/practice schedule identifying the number of hours assigned to the activity per week.
+Following this interview, they will receive a letter of recommendation to support the application for this elective option - Make an appointment to discuss the recommendation with the Deputy Principal - Demonstrate conduct with a high degree of-discipline - Communicate with their Head of Year, and meet regularly with the Director of Sport, Head of Performance or Head of Faculty Arts to provide details as to how the time will be utilised